mmotti/Windows-11-Initialisation-Tweaks/README.md

 *   **`-AllUsers`**: Attempts to apply relevant settings (Registry HKCU tweaks, Debloating, Notepad settings, OneDrive removal) to **all existing user profiles** found on the system (excluding the Default profile).
 HKLM settings are applied normally.
 *   **`-DefaultUser`**: Attempts to apply relevant settings (Registry HKCU tweaks converted for Default, Debloating provisioned packages, Notepad settings, OneDrive setup removal) to the **Default User profile**.
 This affects **future users** created on the system.
 HKLM settings are applied normally.
     *   **`-DefaultUserCustomHive "PATH\TO\NTUSER.DAT"`**: (Use with `-DefaultUser`) Specify a path to a custom `NTUSER.dat` file for the Default User profile, instead of the system's default one.
+    * **Note:** Some changes made to the Default User profile will be overwritten by Windows when a new profile is created.
+For more details, check out [Important Notes](#important-notes).

 *(If no mode switch is specified, the script defaults to applying settings only to the **Current User**.)*